d-lynch95/Blue_Ocean_Travel/README.md

-Sprint #2 30/10 - 05/11
+-  Sprint #2 30/10 - 05/11
-Create models, general site structure and navigation elements (navbar and footer) based on the original wireframes.
+    - Create models, general site structure and navigation elements (navbar and footer) based on the original wireframes.
 In this sprint I moved from the backend to setting up the basic frontend features of the app and to user stories (US).
-US Homepage Setup
+        - US Homepage Setup
-US Navigation
+        - US Navigation
-US Contact Page
+        - US Contact Page
-US Footer
+        - US Footer
-US Sign Up
+        - US Sign Up
-US Log In
+        - US Log In
-US Log Out
+        - US Log Out
-US Create User Profile
+        - US Create User Profile
-DT Install Django Crispy Forms
+        - DT Install Django Crispy Forms

-Sprint #3 - 06/11 - 12/11
+- Sprint #3 - 06/11 - 12/11
-Upload different tours and their descriptions to the website.
+    - Upload different tours and their descriptions to the website.
 Allow users to see more detailed descriptions of the tours.
 Allow users to add products to their baskets.
-US View different products
+        - US View different products
-US Basic Search Functionality
+        - US Basic Search Functionality
-US Add products to basket
+        - US Add products to basket
-DT Readme Forking/Cloning
+        - DT Readme Forking/Cloning

-Sprint #4 - 13/11 -19/11
+- Sprint #4 - 13/11 -19/11

-US Add Carousel
+        - US Add Carousel
-US Display messages upon user action
+        - US Display messages upon user action
-DT Write up all the bugs until now
+        - DT Write up all the bugs until now
-DT set up inventory limits for tours
+        - DT set up inventory limits for tours

-Sprint #5 - 20/11 - 26/11
+- Sprint #5 - 20/11 - 26/11
-Add stripe payment processing to webpage
+    - Add stripe payment processing to webpage
-US Process Payment
+    - US Process Payment
-US Improve website's style
+    - US Improve website's style
-US Email validation to confirm purchase
+    - US Email validation to confirm purchase
-US Allow users to leave reviews and ratings on different tours
+    - US Allow users to leave reviews and ratings on different tours

-Sprint #6 - 27/11 - 03/12

-Final Sprint
+-  Final Sprint
-Perform manual testing of HTML, CSS, Python, JS, LightHouse, responsivness, browser compatibility, user story testing.
+    - Perform manual testing of HTML, CSS, Python, JS, LightHouse, responsivness, browser compatibility, user story testing.
 Add custom error pages.
 Add input validation.
 Make minor improvements and fix bugs.
 Again, this milestone took two sprints to complete.
-DT Readme Deployment
+        - DT Readme Deployment
-DT Add customized 403, 404 and 500 error pages
+        - DT Add customized 403, 404 and 500 error pages
-US Add validators for user inputs
+        - US Add validators for user inputs
-DT Readme: Technologies and packages used, Testing, ERD, Credits, Error Pages sections DT Do thorough testing of all aspects of the application to make sure everything works seamlessly and write up the documentation
+        - DT Readme: Technologies and packages used, Testing, ERD, Credits, Error Pages sections
+        - DT Do thorough testing of all aspects of the application to make sure everything works seamlessly and write up the documentation